muukii/OptionalProtocol/README.md

 [![Platform](https://img.shields.io/cocoapods/p/OptionalProtocol.svg?style=flat)](http://cocoapods.org/pods/OptionalProtocol)

 It is impossible to add a constraint for the optional in generics.
-But, OptionalProtocol will be able to that.
+But, Using `OptionalProtocol` with Generics, you can add a `Optional` type constraint to type parameter `T`

 ## Example